 Cobb Law Group

-There are statutory advantages for specialty subcontractors and material suppliers, but it is vital that you and your employees understand the requirements necessary to claim these rights.
-Georgia’s subcontractor rights can help you improve your cash flow and receive the money you are due; however, failure to strictly comply with Georgia’s complex requirements and meet every deadline will result in a forfeiture of your rights, which may substantially affect your company’s bottom line.
+There are statutory advantages for every tier in the construction industry, but they are most prominent for specialty subcontractors and material suppliers.
+Consequently, one of our most popular seminars trains your employees on the purposes and understanding of Georgia’s lien statutes.
+In order to avail your business of these advantages, it is vital that you and your employees understand the requirements necessary to claim the rights under Georgia’s Mechanics and Materialmen’s Lien Act.
+Georgia’s subcontractor rights can help you improve your cash flow and receive the money you are due; however, failure to strictly comply with Georgia’s complex lien requirements and meet every deadline will result in a forfeiture of your rights, which may substantially affect your company’s bottom line.
 In order to help you inform and educate your employees, the Cobb Law Group offers Georgia Construction Law Seminars.
 This is a basic to intermediate level seminar meant to be a practical introduction to Georgia’s Construction Law.
 Our current seminar topics include the following:

 Learn How to Use Mechanics and Materialmen’s Liens to Help You Get Paid: